TPC-Council/HammerDB/Docker/Readme.md

         ./scripts/python/maria/tprocc/maria_tprocc_run.py
         ./scripts/python/maria/tprocc/maria_tprocc_deleteschema.py
         ./scripts/python/maria/tprocc/maria_tprocc_result.py

-Format is similar for every database in while using both TCL or Python
+Format is similar for every database while using both TCL or Python

 ## Enable GUI Interface for HammerDB in Docker
 To use HammerDB in GUI Mode from running within a Docker container, make sure X11 forwarding is configured and environemnt variable DISPLAY is set appropriately.